 - Fill a large pot with 2" to 3" of water, then set it on the stovetop over high heat.
 Bring to a boil.

 - Use a large slotted spoon or spider to gently and quickly lower the eggs into the hot water.
-I use a very large slotted spoon and add 2 eggs at a time.
 Cook any number of eggs that you wish, as long as you only have a single layer of eggs that is not overcrowded.

-- Cook the eggs at a gentle simmer, with very small bubbles rising throughout the water.
+- Reduce the heat as needed to cook the eggs at a very gentle simmer, with very small bubbles rising throughout the water.
 If the water is ever boiling rapidly, causing the eggs to knock around, be sure to decrease the heat.

 - While the eggs are cooking, set up an ice bath: just add cold water and ice to a bowl that's large enough to hold the eggs.

-- Once the timer dings, drain the eggs (or remove them with a large slotted spoon or spider) and gently add them to the ice bath, to stop them from cooking more.
-Set a timer for 3 minutes.
-Then remove the eggs from the ice bath.
+- Once the time is up, drain the eggs (or remove them with a large slotted spoon or spider) and gently add them to the ice bath, for 3 minutes, to stop them from cooking more.
+Then remove the eggs.

 - Gently tap the eggs on the counter, at the rounder/wider end of each egg.
 This end has an air pocket, which makes it easier to start peeling the egg.
 It's helpful to peel the eggs under cool running water.
 If you won't be using/eating the eggs right away, leave the eggs unpeeled and store them in an airtight container in the fridge for up to 1 week.